hilbert-nunes/hil-beer-t/README.md

 ## I'm a nice guy, self-learner, Developer, and a good d**m Cooker!!

-- 💻 I'm a former student of Computer Science
+- 💻 Bachelor's in Computer Science
 - 🌱 I’m currently getting deeper into Backend, Spring Framework and Java
 - 👯 I’m looking to learn and collaborate with other experienced programmers
 - 🥅 2022 Goals: Get my first job in software development